shiltemann/global-galaxy-course/index.md

 | Ecology: PAMPA toolsuite     | Coline Royaux | 2h | [Tutorial](https://training.galaxyproject.org/training-material/topics/ecology/tutorials/PAMPA-toolsuite-tutorial/tutorial.html)|
 | ProteoRE tool for biomarkers discovery  | Florence Combes / Yves Vandenbrouck    | 1h | [Tutorial](https://training.galaxyproject.org/training-material/topics/proteomics/tutorials/biomarker_selection/tutorial.html) |

+## Instructors welcome!

+Are you a trainer and would you like to teach (record) a GTN training session for the Choose your own Adventure day?
+Please see the [instructors page](/instructors.html) for more information.

 ## Acknowledgements